 As a Support class fighter, Steven uses the power of positivity to inflict many status effects on both allies and enemies.
 He’s tough to hit as the bubbles he creates while dodging features armour that absorbs multiple hits between him and his teammates.
 His Down-Special heals allies and also makes a Watermelon Steven that attacks enemies for a short time.
 That said, the distraction can help you set up more shields and bubbles to protect your ally.
 So long as you’re not expecting to knock out foes, Steven is a good option.

 Velma has the most unorthodox fighting style for any character in the game right now, sharing many traits with Phoenix Wright in Ultimate Marvel vs. Capcom 3.
-Several of her regular attacks have the chance to generate evidence, which, when you gather enough of it, will summon a Police Car to lock up an enemy and drive them off the edge.
-When Velma isn’t ratting out her enemies to the cops, her other abilities inflict freezing, give allies armour and grey health, and even reduce cooldowns.
+Several of her regular attacks have the chance to generate evidence, which, when you gather enough of it, will summon the Mystery Machine to lock up an enemy and drive them off the edge.
+When Velma isn’t ratting out her enemies to the rest of her gang, her other abilities inflict freezing, give allies armour and grey health, and even reduce cooldowns.
 She’s difficult to use, though, and particularly vulnerable to rush-down strategies from both Bruiser and Assassin types.

-Listed as an experimental fighter in the character select screen, it’s clear that Iron Giant is mismatched.
+It’s clear that Iron Giant is mismatched compared to the rest of the roster.
 This robot is just too darn big.
 Iron Giant can hit everything and take a lot of damage before being knocked off the stage, but he’s an open target because he’s the size of a house.
 He’s also far slower than everyone else, and while his attacks inflict a lot of different status ailments, there are better Tanks in the game to master.
 If two people on the same team choose to play as Iron Giant simultaneously, however, they can be formidable, but the likelihood of that is slim at best.

 The best free Multiversus character